Dynamic-Capital/Dynamic-Capital/docs/dynamic_agi_quantum_core_architecture.md

 ## Executive Summary
 Dynamic Capital's AGI stack needs to evaluate expansive strategy spaces while remaining accountable to stringent governance requirements.
 The quantum core architecture establishes a hybrid control plane that layers quantum primitives—superposition, entanglement, interference, and measurement—onto the existing orchestrator.
 The result is a runtime that can explore non-linear hypothesis spaces, converge on high-confidence policies, and document every action for regulatory and operational review.

+> 📎 **Tooling Reference:** For SDKs, simulators, and control-plane platforms that complement this architecture, see the [Quantum Toolchain Integration Guide](./quantum-toolchain.md).
+>
+> 🔁 **Adoption Playbook:** Use the guide's [Step-by-Step Integration Playbook](./quantum-toolchain.md#step-by-step-integration-playbook) to sequence governance, sandbox validation, and production rollout tasks for each new vendor adapter.

 **Objectives**

 - Compress exploration time for combinatorial or probabilistic planning problems.